git-ecosystem/git-credential-manager/docs/windows-broker.md

 uses WAM to store credentials for Azure DevOps.
 Authentication requests are said to be "brokered" to the operating system.
-Currently, GCM will share authentication state with a few other Microsoft developer tools like Visual Studio and the Azure CLI, meaning fewer authentication prompts.
+Currently, GCM will share authentication state with a few other Microsoft developer tools like Visual Studio, meaning fewer authentication prompts.
 Enabling WAM integration may also be required with certain [Conditional Access policies][azure-conditional-access], which enterprises use to help protect their assets, including source code.